standupman/standupman/README.md

 # Support

-Join our community chat rooms on [element](https://matrix.to/#/#standupman:matrix.org) that cover different topics including #bugs, #contributors, #general and more
+Join our community chat rooms on [element](https://matrix.to/#/#standupman:matrix.org) that cover different topics including #bugs, #contributors, #general and more.

 # Contributing